 Located in a place that exists since 1920, Porto Bay Serra Golf is surrounded by gardens and offers its guests direct access to Santo da Serra Golf Course.
 A heated interior pool, a sauna and a massage room are available as well.

-How to get to the island of Madeira
+How to get to Madeira island

 The flight from the different airports to Funchal takes about 2 hours.

-Getting around the island of Madeira
+Getting around in Madeira island

 Useful information: when you rent a car, avoid renting the cheapest segment (Fiat Panda, Nissan Micra) – roads in some areas of Madeira are steep (mountain roads) so you may need a better car.